LibraryCarpentry/lc-sql/episodes/06-joins-aliases.md

 ## Aliases

-As queries get more complex names can get long and unwieldy.
-To help make things clearer we can use aliases to assign new names to things in the query.
+As queries get more complex, names can get long and unwieldy.
+To help make things clearer we can use aliases to assign new names to items in the query.

 We can alias both table names:

 ~~~
-SELECT ar.title, ar.first_author, jo.journal_title
+SELECT ar.Title, ar.First_Author, jo.Journal_Title
 FROM articles AS ar
 JOIN journals  AS jo
-ON ar.issns = jo.issns;
+ON ar.ISSNs = jo.ISSNs;
 ~~~
 {: .source}

 And column names:

 ~~~